It’s Pop-Up Mākeke’s 12 Days of Christmas Giveaway!

-It’s day number nine of Pop-Up Mākeke’s 12 Days of Christmas Giveaway with Konane Board from Akau Boards.
+It’s day number eleven of Pop-Up Mākeke’s 12 Days of Christmas Giveaway and we’re giving away two handcrafted Christmas ornaments from HonuHeart Designs!

-Konane is a strategy board game for two players invented by ancient Hawaiians.
-Itʻs been called Hawaiian Checkers but unlike checkers, the goal of Konane is to win by making it so your opponent has no legal moves left.
+It’s two koa ornaments from HonuHeart Designs on Hawai`i Island.
+The first ornament features seven swimming honu engraved into solid koa using laser cutting and hand finishing.
+There’s a signature heart in each honu and the koa ornament comes in a red satin box.

+The second ornament is a plumeria ornament made out of birch and has a signature heart in each petal.
+Both ornaments come with a Made in Hawai`i hang tag.

 For your last-minute Christmas gifts, make sure to visit Pop-Up Mākeke’s store located in Pearlridge Center Mauka near center court to shop from hundreds of their local vendors.